g3n/engine/README.md

 # To Do

 G3N is a basic game engine.
 There is a lot of things to do.
-We will insert here a list of the most important missing features.
+We will soon insert here a list of the most important missing features.

 # Documentation